rancherfederal/carbide-docs/docs/classified-provisioning-docs/prereqs.md

 }
 ```

-This role needs to then be attached to all EC2 instances that Rancher MCM is running on.

 ![Modify IAM Role](/img/classified-provisioning/modify-iam-role.png)

 ## Rancher Manager Configurations

-Rancher Manager needs to be configured with the following values to support full air-gap as well as custom CA certifications.
+Rancher Manager needs to be configured with the following values to support full airgapped deployments as well as your custom certificates and certificate authority (CA).

 ### Helm Values